WojciechBogobowicz/dagpipe/README.md

 ## Overview

-Package that allows user to define lazy evaluated pipeline.
+Package that allows user to define lazy evaluated DAG (directed acyclic graph) pipeline.

 ## Setup
 1. This library use Graphviz library for visualization.
 If you want to plot created pipes, [install it on your computer](https://graphviz.org/download/).
 If not, rest of the functionalities works without it.